lanPN85/Homepage/blog/index.md

 </script>

 # Blog posts
 These posts are written by me and only me.
 No LLM is involved in the writing process.

-They do not reflect the views of my current or former employers.
+Opinions are my own and do not represent that of my employer.

 <div v-for="post of sortedPosts" :key="post.url">
 <h2 class="post-title"><a :href="post.url">{{ post.frontmatter.title }}</a></h2>